 AIM Institute for Learning and Research is an online academy that offers Orton-Gillingham training for educators.
 They offer 4 courses, with an optional practicum to sit for certification exam.
 More info here.

 Wilson offers a 3 tier program which includes a required introductory course, and 2 certification levels that lead to becoming a certified Wilson Dyslexia Practitioner or Therapist.
 The certification levels include a practicum.
 More info here.

 Not to be confused with the IMSLEC, IMSE is one of the most well-respected Orton-Gillingham training programs, offering both in-person and online training options.
 Their training is highly interactive and focuses on using a multi-sensory approach to teaching reading.
 They have a variety of courses with lots of availability and the option get OG certified.
 More info here.

 8. Language Essentials for Teachers of Reading and Spelling (LETRS)

 9. The Reading Teacher’s Top 10 Tools

 Top 10 Tools offers a comprehensive online course for both educators and parents.
-Their programs are highly respected and they offer a $45 a month option to access all the course except for the accreditation course.
+Their programs are highly respected and they offer a $500 and $1,000 (IDA version) a year option to access the course.
 The accreditation course prepares you to take the KPEERI and CERI certification exams and no practicum is required.
 More info here.

 These are just a few of the many Orton-Gillingham training programs available.
 When choosing a program, be sure to consider factors such as cost, time commitment, and delivery format.
 With the right training, you’ll be on your way to becoming a highly effective Orton-Gillingham educator.